eurostat/searoute/README.md

 ## Some additional information

 The shortest maritime routes are computed from a network of lines covering the seas and following some of the most frequent martitime routes.
 This maritime network is based on the *Oak Ridge National Labs CTA Transportation Network Group, Global Shipping Lane Network, World, 2000* (retrieved from [geocommons.com](http://geocommons.com/datasets?id=25) or [github](https://github.com/geoiq/gc_data/blob/master/datasets/25.geojson)), enriched with some additional lines around the European coasts based on [AIS data](https://en.wikipedia.org/wiki/Automatic_identification_system).
 Simplified versions of this network have been produced for different resolutions (5km, 10km, 20km, 50km, 100km) based on a shrinking of too short edges and a removal of similar edges.
+For more detail on this generalisation algorithm, see the [marnet](/modules/marnet) module based on (JGiscoTools)[https://github.com/eurostat/JGiscoTools].

 [![Maritime network overview](doc/img/marnet_overview_.png)](doc/img/marnet_overview.png)

 [SeaRoute](https://github.com/eurostat/searoute) can be reused with custom maritime networks produced from some other custom maritime line datasets.
-The module *marnet* provides some utilities and examples for the creation and preparation of such maritime network datasets, with generalisation methods.
-To be able to handle *Suez* and *Panama* channels, the custom maritime sections need to be characterised with a new property *desc_* set with the values *suez* and *panama* for the network sections passing by the Suez and Panama channels.
+The module [marnet](/modules/marnet) provides some utilities and examples for the creation and preparation of such maritime network datasets, with generalisation methods.
+To be able to handle channels, straits and passages such as *Suez* and *Panama* channels, the custom maritime sections need to be characterised with a new property *pass* set with the values *suez* and *panama* for the network sections passing by the Suez and Panama channels.
 The program will then be able to recognise them and possibly avoid them, on user request.
+The following straits, channels and passages are currently supported:
+-Suez channel
+- Panama channel
+And since version v3.5:
+-Malacca strait
+- Gibraltar strait
+- Dover strait
+- Bering strait
+- Magellan strait
+- Bab-el-Mandeb strait
+- Kiel channel
+- Corinth channel
+- Northwest passage
+- Northeast passage

 The shortest maritime routes are computed from this network using the [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) implemented in the wonderful [GeoTools](https://geotools.org/) library.